Hi Hamish yes its in the shed and going good been going 4 the last 3 nights and heats the shed up good and nice and quiet.

 We could copy this website for you, which you will become the part owner of.
 Your business customers will order via this website, and can pick up their New drip fed waste oil heater from your business, paying you direct.
 You would have to be able to build these to a high standard, be good at welding, and have them in stock for sales via this website.

 Costing from $2500.00 NZ dollars to purchase this type of business.
 You will get permission to reproduce our design and produce and this website with your address & email so customers that live in your town/ country, can pay & pick up direct from you.
+I need someone in Spain to build these heaters.

 I can't freight these world wide because of the freight costs from New Zealand.